 Never ask a customer directly, "How much would you be willing to pay?"
 You don't want to be anchored by a low price - and your customers have every incentive to encourage you to price cheaply!

 Bring back the insights that you’ve captured in the field around the value and cost components of your value proposition.
 Are you on the right track?
 Are you solving a problem that people actually about, and are willing to pay you for?

 Refine your value proposition and come up with alternative value components and alternative cost components.

 Test these alternatives in the field and identify which set gives you the greatest fit from your future customers.

-Use a test versus control methodology .
+Use a test versus control methodology.
 For example, say you wanted to test out 2 alternative value statements.
-Place all 3 versions (the original and the 2 alternatives) in front of your interviewee, then ask her to rank the 3 versions from highest to lowest desirability.
-Remember to switch up the order for each interviewee you speak to, so that you prevent the serial position effect (where the first and last items tend to do better than those in the middle).
+Place all 3 versions (the original and the 2 alternatives) in front of your interviewee, then ask them to rank the 3 versions from highest to lowest desirability.
+Remember to switch up the order for each interviewee you speak to so that you prevent the serial position effect (where the first and last items tend to do better than those in the middle).

 If you're testing 1 alternative value statement and 1 alternative cost statement, then you need to test all 4 versions with the same interviewee: 1) original value and original cost, 2) new value and original cost, 3) original value and new cost, and 4) new value and new cost.

 You know you’re in good shape when additional iterations wind up providing worse results versus the original instead of better results.